suryajeetlondhe/flutter_interview_questions/README.md

 🎯 Testing ensures app reliability and catches bugs early.

 ---

-58) What technology is Flutter built with?
+58.What technology is Flutter built with?
+---
 Flutter is built using C++, Dart, and Skia.

 Dart — The main programming language used to write Flutter apps.
 C++ — Powers Flutter’s engine for performance and low-level rendering.